puppetlabs/puppetlabs-sqlserver/README.md

 #### sqlserver::get_sql_logins

-This task will retrieve information about a login, or a set of logins, from the sql instances running on a given node.
+This task retrieves information about a login, or a set of logins, from the sql instances running on a node.

-With no parameters specified it will return summary level information about all logins configured for all sql instances running on a given node or node set.
+When no parameters are specified, it returns summary level information about all of the logins configured for all sql instances running on a node or node set.

-Use the `detailed` parameter to return more detailed information including the SID's and the name of the instance a login was retrieved from.
+Use the `detailed` parameter to return more detailed information, including the SID's and the name of the instance a login was retrieved from.

 ##### parameters